cherose-sem/UFO_Compilation/Blog/README.md

 ##### What is spm? - System Performance Monitoring with Prometheus and Grafana

-System Performance Monitoring(SPM) will be setupped by using tools such as Prometheus and Grafana.
-The Service-Level Agreement(SLA) was made between our group—developers, and the operators.
-The Hackernews project for Large Systems Development(LSD) should comply to the agreement.
-It includes the uptime of 95%, data loss of 20%, and landing page load time of maximum 3 seconds.
-Prometheus has client libraries with custom metrics that can be implemented within the application.
-Grafana is used for data visualization in purpose of analytics and monitoring.
+A System Performance Monitoring(SPM) will be built with tools such as Grafana, Promptheus and node_exporter.
+The Prometheus has client libraries with custom metrics that can be implemented within the application.
+Grafana is used for data visualization with the purpose of analytics and monitoring the system.
 It can process query results from Prometheus metrics, and transform to figures or graphs in a dashboard.
-Therefore, the combination of Prometheus and Grafana made it possible for us to monitor the system based on our needs.
+The combination of Prometheus and Grafana made it possible for us to monitor the system based on our needs.

 **_Prometheus Custom Metrics_**